-The competitive environment has changed quickly, in particular for entertainment services, as strong international players have entered the market.
-DNA faces competition from many providers of TV services: cable and terrestrial TV service providers similar to DNA as well as service providers that use other distribution channels, such as satellite and over-the-top or OTT services (Apple TV, GoogleTV and Netflix).
-DNA monitors the entertainment service market closely and continuously enhances its service offering to anticipate changes in the market.
+DNA faces competition from many providers of TV services: cable and terrestrial TV service providers similar to DNA as well as service providers that use other distribution channels, such as satellite and over-the-top or OTT services.
+The role of media companies' own distribution channels is also becoming more important.